erichamion/js-email-address-validator/README.md

   - The domain part can be either a host name or a domain literal.
   - Domain Literal:
     - A domain literal starts and ends with square brackets.
     - The content between the brackets should be the host's literal location on the network (typically an IP address), but nearly any character is allowed.
-The only disallowed unescaped characters are _TODO: get this information_.
+The only disallowed unescaped characters are square brackets and backslash.
-    - Backslash escapes are allowed.
+    - Backslash escapes are allowed and can be used to insert a backslash or square bracket.
   - Host Name:
     - Each label within a host name can be up to 63 characters long.
     - The entire host name can be up to 255 characters long, but this would not result in a usable email address.